-- Male pattern baldness is one of the most common types of hair loss and it affects as many as half of men over 50.
+Male pattern baldness is one of the most common types of hair loss and it affects as many as half of men over 50.
 This type of hair loss is a natural part of ageing but in most cases is treatable.

-- Female pattern baldness, sometimes called androgenetic alopecia is characterised by thinning of the hair on the top of the head.
+This is one of the of the most common types of hair loss in women, and is sometimes called androgenetic alopecia is characterised by thinning of the hair on the top of the head.

-- Alopecia areata is characterised by hair falling out in patches and is usually caused by problems with your immune system.
+Alopecia areata is characterised by hair falling out in patches and is usually caused by problems with your immune system.
 This type of hair loss is typically temporary and resolves itself.

-Treatment for hair loss
+Treatment for hair loss after COVID-19

 There is no real treatment for hair loss associated with an illness such as COVID-19.
 In most cases the hair will begin to grow back naturally.
-In some cases the use of minoxidil shampoo (Regaine) might help encourage growth.
+In some cases the use of minoxidil (Regaine) might help encourage growth.
 This is because the minoxidil helps the hair follicles to leave the ‘shedding phase’ quicker, returning to the ‘growth phase’.

 Neither male or female pattern baldness can be cured, these treatments will help the condition, but the hair loss will return as soon as you stop treatment.
 Alopecia can be treated, in some cases, with light therapy, steroids, or in some cases the condition may also respond to minoxidil.
 Other options for hair loss include wigs, hair pieces or even hair transplants.